dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 This library should know nothing about the client or API.
 It should be able to be used in any Golang program and treated as a public library.

+Jobs should be safe for concurrent use.
+Consider a mutex to handle concurrent changes to job's state such as stop being invoked multiple times concurrently.

 #### Process isolation